 Unsure if you’re dealing with a legitimate collector?

 If you’re concerned about sharing your date of birth with a stranger, you can do a licensee search on our website to confirm that the person you’re dealing with is a legitimate licensed BC collector.

 Are you being contacted about a debt that’s not yours?

 In some situations, collectors have the wrong information for the person they are trying to reach – so providing your birth date can show the collector they’ve reached the wrong person.

 Alternatively, you can send our form to the collection agency to let them know they have the wrong person.

 Do you want the calls to stop?

 You have the right to ask that the collection agency contact you in writing only.
 To do this, fill out a “request for communication in writing only” form (printable form or online form).
 Send your written notification in a way that gives you proof of delivery, such as registered mail, fax, or email.

 If the calls continue after a few business days, keep track of the incoming calls.
 You can do that by getting copies of your phone records, taking pictures of your call display or other methods.
-You can contact us directly for the next steps through our online complaint form or by calling us at 1.888.564.9963.

 Did you like this?
 You might like these posts too!